HallM/J2iOSLib/README.md

 XCODEROOT
 XCODEROOT is the location of XCode on the system.
 The included path is the default path for XCode 5+ installations from the appstore.

-# the architectures required for both simulator and device
 SIMARCHS
 Architectures required for the simulator.
 Currently, i386 and x86_64 are used in the iOS simulator.
 These architectures will be compiled using the iPhoneSimulator.platform SDK